JacquesCarette/Drasil/code/README.md

 --------------------------------------------------

 **drasil-code**
-  - Contains the code for Drasil
+  - Contains the code for code generation in Drasil

 **drasil-data**
   - Contains the current common-knowledge base for Drasil